jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/subcloud-deployment-with-local-installation-4982449058d5.rst

                           or provide a comma separated list.

             --kickstart-patch <kickstart-enabler.patch>:
-                          A patch to replace the prestaged installer kickstart.
+                          A modified kickstart.cfg to replace the prestaged installer kickstart.
+This will only be used during installation using the prestaged ISO.
-                          Not to be included in the runtime patches.

             --addon  <file>: Specify ks-addon.cfg file.